dariasmyr/dariasmyr/README.md

 ## Pet-Projects

 ### <a href="https://handy.uxna.me" target="_new">Handy Snippets</a>
 An app for storing and sharing end-to-end encrypted notes online.
-Designed based on Ant Desing kit.

 Core libraries and techniques: Go, Vite, Graphql, Typescript, Ant Design, SQLite

 ### <a href="https://github.com/dariasmyr/db-guard" target="_new">DB Guard</a>
-Golang project aimed at streamlining database backup procedures with automated scheduling.
+A utility tool for streamlining database backup procedures with automated scheduling.

 Core libraries and techniques: Go, Docker, Telegraf, Postgres

 ### <a href="https://jollysecrets.uxna.me" target="_new">JollySecrets</a>
-A comprehensive platform facilitating secret gift exchanges.
-This web application boasts a React frontend with adaptive design, Material Design UI, and internationalization support.
-The backend, developed with NestJS, communicates seamlessly with the frontend through a GraphQL API.
-The authentication mechanism is session-based, utilizing Google OAuth 2.0 and Telegram.
+A React web-game for secret gift exchanges.

 Core libraries and techniques:
 Frontend - React, NextJS, Zustand, Material Design, Styled Components Backend - NestJS, TypeScript, GraphQL, PostgreSQL, Docker, Nginx

 ### <a href="https://t.me/summarifier_bot" target="_new">Summary Bot</a>
-A Telegram bot designed to scrape selected Telegram channels and forward incoming messages to your designated channel or chat.
-It's equipped with the ability to generate post summaries using the OpenAI API, streamlining your information consumption.
+A Telegram bot for scraping selected Telegram channels and forward incoming messages to your designated channel or chat.
+Ingerdated with the OpenAI API to generate post summaries.

 Core libraries and techniques: Nest JS, Redis, Postgres, Prisma, i18n, Telegraf

 ### <a href="https://github.com/dariasmyr/nginx-proxy" target="_new">Nginx Proxy</a>
-A Docker-based boilerplate for creating a reverse proxy using Nginx.
-This proxy handles HTTPS connections and leverages Let's Encrypt certificates for enhanced security.
+A Docker-based boilerplate for creating a HTPS reverse proxy using Nginx (with Let's Encrypt certificates).

 Core libraries and techniques: Docker, Nginx

 ### <a href="https://github.com/dariasmyr/mock-server" target="_new">Mock Server</a>
-A lightweight NestJS tool that dynamically generates mock GraphQL servers based on GraphQL data schemas.
-Simplifying the creation of mock servers for development and testing purposes.
+A lightweight NestJS schema-based tool for simplyfying testing and development by dynamic generatinng mock GraphQL servers.

 Core libraries and techniques: Node JS, Nest JS, GraphQL, Docker

 ### <a href="https://github.com/dariasmyr/ts-template" target="_new">TS Template</a>
-A TypeScript project template that provides a solid foundation for building TypeScript applications.
-It comes with a set of useful scripts, configurations, and development tools to streamline your development process.
+A lightweight TypeScript boilerplate for building TypeScript applications.
+Provides a set of useful scripts, configurations, and development tools to streamline development process.

 Core libraries and techniques: Node JS, TypeScript, Jest, Eslint

 ### <a href="https://github.com/dariasmyr/uptime-monitor" target="_new">Uptime Monitor</a>
-A TypeScript-based tool monitoring website uptime by performing HTTP, ping, SSL certificate, and health checks.
-Integrated with Prisma ORM for database interactions, it sends notifications to a Telegram chat.
+A TypeScript-based tool for monitoring website uptime by performing HTTP, ping, SSL certificate, and health checks.

 Core libraries and techniques: Node JS, TypeScript, Express, Axios, Prisma JS, PostgreSQL, Jest, Eslint, Telegraf